9 Incredible Benefits of Apple Cider Vinegar and Honey

 The community of microorganisms that live in the human body is made up of bacteria, fungi, and archaea.
 Scientists refer to this collection of organisms as the microbiome, and it is estimated that the average human has around ten times more gut microbes than they have human cells.
 So yes -you’re more made up of bacteria than you are human cells.

-It’s no surprise then, that when the microbiome is knocked off balance it can lead to feelings of exhaustion and poor mental as well as physical health.
+It’s no surprise then, that when the microbiome is knocked off balance, it can lead to a decreased immune system (since most of our immune system lives in our gut) as well as increased fatigue and muscle soreness post-workout,

 How Does This Affect Me?

-If you’re one of the many people who has started to suffer from digestive problems, general fatigue, and longer recovery times after a workout, this could be a sign that you’re suffering from dysbiosis – where an imbalance between good and bad gut bacteria is causing nasty physical symptoms that just won’t go away.
+If you’re one of the many people who suffer from digestive problems, general fatigue, and longer recovery times after a workout, this could be a sign that you’re suffering from dysbiosis – where an imbalance between good and bad gut bacteria is causing nasty physical symptoms that won’t go away.

-If you have the wrong balance of gut bacteria then the safest way of putting things back into balance is to do so by eating a healthy, balanced diet, including prebiotic and probiotic foods.
+If you think you may have the wrong balance of gut bacteria, then the safest way to heal the gut naturally and restore balance is by eating a healthy, balanced diet, including prebiotic and probiotic foods.
 Prebiotics are the soluble fibers found in plant-based foods, which create the right environment for a healthy microbiome.
-Probiotics are substances which actually contain living friendly bacteria.
+Probiotics are the “good gut bugs” that we want to populate and thrive in our gut as they will help us better digest our food and strengthen our immune system..

-Scientists have found friendly bacteria in apple cider vinegar, making it a good probiotic.
+Scientists have found gut-friendly bacteria in apple cider vinegar, making it a good probiotic.

-So a daily dose is one simple way to restore a healthy balance of bacteria to promote optimum health.
+So, a daily dose of ACV is a simple way to help restore a healthy balance of bacteria to promote optimum health.

 2. ACV Helps Maintain Appropriate Blood Sugar

 If you experience sudden bouts of fatigue and cravings for food between mealtimes, this could be a sign that your blood sugar levels are out of control.
-As well as leaving you feeling drained and exhausted, this could be a warning that you’re well on the way to a diagnosis of type-2 diabetes.
+As well as leaving you feeling drained and exhausted, this could be a warning that your blood sugar levels are not well regulated, which may lead to accelerated aging or even worse, a future diagnosis of type-2 diabetes.

 3. ACV Can Increase Satiety: Helping You Feel Full Longer

-A significant number of adults find that they can eat clean and healthy during the day, but then just can’t stop eating as they relax in the evening.
-If this sounds like you, then perhaps apple cider vinegar might be your new best friend.
+Many adults find that they can eat clean and healthy during the day but then can’t stop eating as they relax in the evening.
+If this sounds like you, perhaps apple cider vinegar might be your new best friend.

-In another study, participants who had been given vinegar with a high Glycemic Index meal were found to have consumed 200-275 fewer calories daily than a control group .
+In another study, participants who had been given vinegar with a high Glycemic Index meal were found to have consumed 200-275 fewer calories daily when compared to a control group.

 We definitely are not encouraging eating high gluten or high glycemic meals but the research certainly proves a point- ACV is powerful and may be able to help us in a variety of ways.